joshfisidi/joshfisidi/README.md

 ## About Me

-Full-stack developer with a passion for bringing digital experiences to life.
-My journey began in 2007, evolved through music and quantitative finance, and now I'm fully immersed in the world of development.
+Full-stack developer with a focus on TypeScript, Next.js, and modern web technologies.
+My journey began in 2007, evolved through music and quantitative finance, and now I'm fully immersed in development.

 <div>
   <h2>Tech Stack</h2>